kingfalcon/udacity-osm-project/project_file.md

     # sample of the map when validating.
     process_map(OSM_PATH, validate=True)
 ```
-Unfortunately, after about 20 minutes of runtime, the validator spit out an error saying that one of my 'values' contained a null, which was not permitted according to the schema that I loaded for the data set.
+Unfortunately, after running for ~20 minutes, the validator spit out an error saying that one of my 'values' contained a null, which was not permitted according to the schema that I loaded for the data set.
+Specifically, the error was occuring for the data point with id equal to '4913173622'.
+After investigating the source of the problem, I realized that the raw street name included a trailing space.